| Bulgaria vs Italy – Open

 jump to the heart game.
 A club lead and continuation allowed him to

+avoid a diamond loser; eleven tricks for +450.
 In the other room, Giorgio Duboin could double then bid hearts to

 show a strong overcall, but Norberto Bocchi had no heart fit and